YoungXinyu1802/YoungXinyu1802.github.io/_pages/about.md

 # 🎉 Misc
 - I started learning Chinese Calligraphy (a traditional form of writing characters from the Chinese language through the use of ink and a brush) when I was nine.
-- I love arts and sports.
+- I love art and sports.
 I enjoy painting, photography, table tennis, piano, and classical music.